YashMasurkar/html-and-css/README.md

     "shift+! and enter"
-    this will give us the boiler plate code now you can use this code and do further development in it. important tags that we usually use -
+    this will give us the boiler plate code now you can use this code and do further development in it.
+<h2>Important tags that we usually use -</h2>
-1)h1-h6- these are heading tags used to show heading in this h1 is the biggest and h6 is the smallest tag
+1)h1 to h6 - these are heading tags used to show heading in this h1 is the biggest and h6 is the smallest tag
     for example-
         <h1>see text size, here we used h1 tag</h1>
         <h2>see text size, here we used h2 tag</h2>